By Nick Mancini, Chief Technology Officer

 - How do I know which service provider to choose and what questions should I be asking them?

-- How can I ensure institutional knowledge is retained in the outsource process?
+- How can I ensure institutional knowledge is retained during the outsourcing process?

 - With the evolution of service delivery models, such as cloud computing, how do I know what I buy now will last?